 The long-term investment rate of return is based on a review of inflation and investment return assumptions from a number of national investment consulting firms.
-The review provided a range of investment return rates deemed to be reasonable by the actuary.
-An investment return of 7.00% was deemed to be within that range of reasonableness for financial reporting purposes.
+The review provided a range of investment return rates considered reasonable by the actuary.
+An investment return of 7.00% is within that range.

-Benefit increases after retirement are assumed to be 1.25% for the GERF.
+Benefit increases after retirement are assumed to be 1.25% for the General Plan.